 Most hernias occur in the back.
 Often the hernia is located between the lumbar vertebra and the sacrum.
-Every year about 11,000 people are operated on the result of a hernia.
+About 11,000 people undergo surgery for a hernia each year.

-The spine is divided into three areas.
-The lower part of the vertebrae is also called the "lumbar" spine.
-A lumbar disc herniation is a protrusion of the soft core (Nucleus Pulposus) of a cartilaginous intervertebral disc.
-The cartilage protrudes slightly with respect to the other intervertebral vertebrae.
+The vertebra can be divided into three areas.
+The lower part of the vertebrae is also called the "lumbar" vertebra.
+A lumbar disc herniation is a bulge of the soft core (Nucleus Pulposus) of a cartilaginous intervertebral disc.
+The cartilage protrudes slightly from the other intervertebral vertebrae.
 The bulge presses against the spinal cord or a nerve.
-This may result in pain or withdrawal symptoms of the nerve.
+This can cause pain or failure of the nerve.

 A hernia can be acute or chronic.
-In only 5% of people, a hernia is acute.
-This can be caused by, for example, a crash in which the back has to catch the crash.
-Immediately a sharp radiating and / or local pain in the legs is felt and surrounding local muscle stalls in the spine arise.
+Hernia is acute in only 5% of people.
+This can be caused, for example, by a fall in which the back has had to absorb the fall.
+You immediately feel a sharp radiating and / or local pain in the legs and surrounding local muscle stalls in the spine.

-The chance of healing is great.
-However, care must always be taken to ensure that the symptoms do not persist because the acute hernia can then turn into a chronic hernia.
+The chance of cure is high.
+However, you should always be careful or the symptoms do not persist, because then the acute hernia can change into a chronic hernia.

-A chronic hernia is most common in people between 20 and 40 years old.
-However, the chance of hernia increases as we get older.
-As we age, the discus becomes less firm and elastic.
-This means that less simple shape changes can occur in the spine, which can cause small cracks.
-When the nucleus bulges out, sponges of a hernia occur.
+Chronic hernias are most common in people between the ages of 20 and 40.
+However, the chance of hernia increases as we age.
+As we age, the disc becomes less firm and elastic.
+This makes it less easy for the spine to change shape, which can lead to small cracks.
+When the nucleus protrudes, a hernia is spelled.

-Hernia can cause a lot of pain, do you recognize the symptoms above?
-To be able to make a diagnosis about a hernia with certainty, this can be done with the help of X-rays or an MRI scan.
-Based on the scan, it can be checked whether there are any possible distortions or cracks.
+Hernia can bring a lot of pain, do you recognize the above symptoms?
+To be able to diagnose with certainty a hernia, this can be done with the help of X-rays or an MRI scan.
+Based on the scan, it is possible to see whether there is any talk of possible deformations or cracks.

-A possible back bandage can help you provide extra support and stability within the back.
+A back support can help you provide extra support and stability within the back.